microsoft/ps-rule/README.md

 ### `inputType`

-Determines the type of input to use for PSRule.

-Either `repository` or `inputPath`.
+Determines the type of input to use for PSRule either `repository` or `inputPath`.
+Defaults to `repository`.

+When set to:

+- `repository` - The structure of the repository within `inputPath` will be analyzed.
-When `inputType: inputPath` is used, supported file formats within `inputPath` will be read as objects.
+- `inputPath` - Supported file formats within `inputPath` will be read as objects.
-When `inputType: repository` is used, the structure of the repository will be analyzed instead.

 ### `inputPath`

-Set the `inputPath` to determine where PSRule will look for input files.
+The path PSRule will look for input files.

-When `inputType: inputPath` this is binds to the [-InputPath](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-inputpath) parameter.
-When `inputType: repository` this will be the repository root that PSRule analyzes.
+Defaults to repository root.

 ### `modules`

 A comma separated list of modules to use for analysis.

-Install PSRule modules using the `ps-rule-install` task.
+Modules are additional packages that can be installed from the PowerShell Gallery.
-If the modules have not been installed, the latest stable version will be installed from the PowerShell Gallery automatically.
+PSRule will install the latest stable version from the PowerShell Gallery automatically.
-For example: _PSRule.Rules.Azure,PSRule.Rules.Kubernetes_

 ### `source`

 An path containing rules to use for analysis.
+Defaults to `.ps-rule/`.

 Use this option to include rules not installed as a PowerShell module.
-This binds to the [-Path](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-path) parameter.

 ### `outputFormat`

-Output results can be written to disk in addition to the default output.

-Use this option to determine the format to write results.
+The output format to write result to disk.
-By default, results are not written to disk.
-This binds to the [-OutputFormat](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-outputformat) parameter.
+Supported formats are `Yaml`, `Json`, `NUnit3`, `Csv`.
+Defaults to `None`.

 ### `outputPath`

-The file path to write results to.
+The file path to write results to when `outputFormat` is configured.

-This binds to the [-OutputPath](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-outputpath) parameter.

 ### `path`

 The working directory PSRule is run from.
+Defaults to repository root.

 Options specified in `ps-rule.yaml` from this directory will be used unless overridden by inputs.